 The evening lectures were interesting (very).
 Also, I like the insertion of some eurythmy and group movement and a poem read by Rowan.
 Particularly helpful was the addition of personal ways and examples of fitting meditation into a difficult, varied life schedule.
 This shows it is hectic but doable and not to be left until retirement age.

 A wonderful course and I am very grateful that I am connected to a larger spiritual community through this course.
 I think we all felt lucky to have this wisdom and guidance shared.”

 “I very much appreciated taking part in the first weekend of the ‘Research in spiritual Science’ course.
 It has been highly inspirational.
 We covered a lot of content.
 Clear distinctions between steps that can be taken when engaging with meditation, the styles and potential achievements.
 I particularly loved the fact that participants were encouraged to explore themselves certain themes and come to an experience by trying out, by ‘DOING’.
 There was a great balance between ‘sharing knowledge’ and practise.
 Nothing of the elements explored has been left

 ‘hanging in the air’ as a hardly achievable task, but rather was felt, experienced and let unfold within each individual.

 I am looking forward to the further weekends and feel encouraged to just ‘keep learning by doing’.

-Annamaria, 35, Eurythmy teacher, trainer and therapist, West Midlands
+Annamaria, 35, Eurythmy teacher, trainer and therapist, West Midlands, UK